priseborough/InertialNav/ReadMe.txt

 airframe.
 The 2nd and 3rd data sets include aerobatic manoeuvres (loops and axial rolls), but no spinning due to airframe limitations.

-No range finder measurements have been available, so range finder data has been synthesised from the baro height data to test the filter maths.
+Some additional data sets incorporating optical flow and range finder measurements are included.

 ========================================================================================================================
 Instructions To Run Simulink Model:

+Note : Simulink models are only available for 21 and 24 state architecture, and do not include range finder or optical flow measurements.

 You will need Matlab + Simulink 2012a or later to run this model